-The Development Project shall include on-site Affordable Housing, as defined in Planning Code Section 4151, as research indicates that Affordable Housing units generate fewer vehicle trips than market-rate housing units.
+The Development Project shall include on-site Affordable Housing, as defined in Planning Code Section 415, as research indicates that Affordable Housing units generate fewer vehicle trips than market-rate housing units.
+This measure is in recognition of the amount of on-site affordable housing a Development Project may provide as permitted by City law, as opposed to a requirement.